 3.12.
 To achieve consistency in the presentation of information, the data should be compiled in a geographical information system with adequate metadata.
 All data should be stored in a uniform reference frame to facilitate comparison and integration.

 3.13.
-When a seismic hazard evaluation is performed for any reason during the lifetime of the nuclear installation (e.g. for a periodic safety review or a probabilistic seismic hazard analysis for a seismic probabilistic safety evaluation), the existing database should be updated following the recommendations mentioned above as part of the seismic hazard re-evaluation process.
+When a seismic hazard assessment is performed for any reason during the lifetime of the nuclear installation (e.g. for a periodic safety review or a seismic probabilistic safety evaluation), the existing database should be updated following the recommendations mentioned above as part of the seismic hazard re-evaluation process.

-GEOLOGICAL, GEOPHYSICAL AND GEOTECHNICAL DATABASE
+GEOLOGICAL, GEOPHYSICAL, AND GEOTECHNICAL DATABASE